nl-design-system/theme-wizard/README.md

 <!-- @license CC0-1.0 -->

-# Example Design System
+# Theme Wizard

-This design system is based on the NL Design System architecture.
+This repository is based on the NL Design System architecture.

 For more info about the NL Design System and learn about things happening in our open source community, join the `#nl-design-system` Slack via [praatmee.codefor.nl](https://praatmee.codefor.nl)!

----

-✂ In your own repository: **remove the "Getting started" section below!**

----

-## Getting started with the NL Design System template

-This template contains all relevant linting rules used by the NL Design System repository.
-It also contains the Storybook setup with two example components and two example general documentation page.
-Feel free to add or modify those documentation pages and use the example components as an initial template to create your own storybook components.

 ### Install prerequisites